Foresteam/XNBTEdit/README.md

 # XNBTEdit.
 Edit NBT in XML
-Find JSON too hard to read and GUI too slow for your needs?
-Here it is.
-A combination of the ease of use of high-level formats and the speed of editing in text.
+NBT-XML converter.
+Helps you with editing.
 ## Features
 * NBT -> XML and back
 * Easy editing in XML (similar to HTML)
 * Text editor of your choice
-* Possibility to just convert a file, without opening the editor (if you want to share it, for example)
+* Possibility to convert a file without opening the editor (if you want to share it, for example)
-* *SNBTs are also parsed.
-No more scary inline tags!*
+* SNBTs are also parsed.
+No more scary inline tags!
+(IN PROGRESS)

 Before:
 ```h